AxelCovacich/Client-Server-Architecture/docs/REPORT.md

 ### Limitations and next steps
 - Missing automated integration tests for networking and end-to-end flows.
 Adding mocks for socket functions or a separate integration test stage is recommended.
 - Coverage could increase by isolating and mocking OS/network dependencies and adding focused integration tests.
-- Stress tests on multiple simultaneus clients are pending
+- Stress tests on multiple simultaneus clients are pending.
+- Changelog and semantic versioning should be implemented in the next projects.

 # 7. Issues & Solutions